 All pigs upon delivery are accompanied with a vaccination history (if applicable) and other information relative to each individual pig.

 Premier BioSource’s facilities are designed for providing the best environment for producing high health status pigs.
 The California facility has many of the same facility features utilized by the commercial swine industry.
 The animal environment is climate controlled through zone heating, evaporative cooling and variable ventilation rates.
 The Indiana facility employs many of the same features, in addition this facility utilizes HVAC and HEPA filtration for its air supply and is under constant positive pressure.
 Feed and water systems are monitored for quality and quantity on a daily basis.
 Humidity, temperature, and air quality are monitored constantly.
 Alarm systems are in place to alert for power loss or temperatures out of defined ranges.
 Facilities are equipped with backup water and power supplies.
 In an effort to reduce our carbon footprint and be efficient all of our onsite electrical needs at our California facility are met through solar power.
-In Indiana, our heating and cooling electrical needs are reduced by as much as 80% by using energy recovery wheels.
+In Indiana, our heating and cooling electrical needs are reduced by as much as 80% by using energy recovery wheels and geothermal.